Fenriro37/GRPO-Summarization/README.md

 ## Replication

-All notebooks are **self-contained and guided**, including installation, configuration, and execution steps.
+All notebooks are self-contained and guided, including installation, configuration, and execution steps.
 Running them sequentially fully reproduces the dataset creation, training, and evaluation pipeline.

-All training and evaluation runs were **logged using Weights & Biases (W&B)**, ensuring full experiment traceability and reproducibility of results.
+All training and evaluation runs were logged using Weights & Biases (W&B), ensuring full experiment traceability and reproducibility of results.

 **Note:**
 The **Newsroom dataset** is not included in the repository due to file size limits.